GHeier/FFirefly/README.md

 ### Input File Structure

-Each input file should specify a `category`, which tells Ffirefly what type of calculation to run.
-Each category corresponds to a `calculation` type and `method` choice.
+Each input file should specify a `category`, `calculation` type and `method` choice.
+This tells the executable what project to run.

 ### File Prefixes

 The `prefix` variable controls the names of files that Ffirefly reads and writes.

-Input datasets should follow the format
+Input & output datasets should follow the format

 ```bash
 outdir/prefix_filetype.h5